Skip to main content

 • File system operations

-• Runtime: Tokio (current), async-std, smol, etc.
+• Runtime: Tokio (default), async-std, smol, WASM, etc. — implement Runtime (4 methods)

-• Storage: SQLite (current), PostgreSQL, in-memory, etc.
+• Storage: SQLite (default), PostgreSQL, in-memory, etc. — implement Backend (4 sub-traits)

-• Transport: WebSocket (current), custom protocols
+• Transport: Tokio WebSocket (default), custom protocols — implement TransportFactory + Transport

 Type Safety